Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Nambu-covariant perturbation theory

 \section{Nambu-covariant perturbation theory}

 The general formalism of Nambu tensors introduced in Sec.~\ref{sec:tensor} allows us to present the perturbation theory of many-body Green's functions in a Nambu-covariant fashion.
 We refer to this specific formulation of perturbation theory as NCPT.
-First, we introduce many-body Green's functions as Nambu tensors.
+To obtain such formulation, we first introduce many-body Green's functions as Nambu tensors.
 Second, their perturbative expansion is expressed in terms of contributions respecting the associated co- and contravariance, i.e.\ any perturbative contribution is a tensor of the same type as the Green's function being expanded.
 These perturbative contributions are shown to be indexed over a set of un-oriented Feynman diagrams obtained by a set of diagrammatic rules, which we describe explicitly.
 Third, one-particle irreducible (1PI) contributions to the one-body Green's function are given up to third order as an example of the versatility of the formalism.
+Those examples, given in Sec.~\ref{subsec:Examples}, together with additional ones detailed in Part~II~\cite{part2} are also meant as illustrative examples of the Feynman rules discussed in this section.

 We consider in this section a physical system of many-fermions at equilibrium.
-The system is in a statistical ensemble at inverse temperature $\beta$, described by the Hamiltonian $\Omega$.
+The system is in a statistical ensemble at inverse temperature $\beta$, described by the Hamiltonian $H$.
 This Hamiltonian describes fermionic interactions as well as the statistical ensemble.
 For generality, and anticipating applications in nuclear systems, we consider two-, three- and up to $k_{\text{max}}$-body interactions.

-We define the perturbation theory for a partitioning of the Hamiltonian, $ \Omega \equiv \Omega_0 + \Omega_1$, where the unperturbed Hamiltonian, $\Omega_0$, is purely quadratic and non-necessarily Hermitian.
+We define the perturbation theory for a partitioning of the Hamiltonian, $ H \equiv H_0 + H_1$, where the unperturbed Hamiltonian, $H_0$, is purely quadratic and non-necessarily Hermitian.
 In terms of Nambu fields and tensors,

 Here, and in the following, we use the fully covariant representation of operators and contravariant Nambu fields.